Zhykos/cool-tools/README.md

 > **Note**: I was not able to run the tests on Firefox.
 Somehow, the `fetch` function always returns an error due to CORS and may be blocked by an extension (though it's ok on private mode).

 You also can request APIs with [Bruno](https://www.usebruno.com/).
-You'll find collections in `_bruno` directories.
+You'll find collections in `_bruno_` directories in each API directory and the `Infra` directory.

 ### Use the Shop

 You can use the shop to add products to your basket, create an order, and generate an invoice.

-> Sorry the UI and UX of the shop are not perfect, it's just a simple example.
+> Sorry, the UI and UX of the shop are not perfect, it's just a simple example.

 To do so, you need to:
 * Go to the shop page: [http://localhost:5173/shop](http://localhost:5173/shop)